fahimeshti/next-restaurant-mern/README.md

 ---

-Ahar is a website for a **Restaurant**.
+Ahar is a **Restaurant** website .
 The main purpose of this website is to order foods online.
 It is very user friendly.
 It is built with **Next JS**.
 If you find any problem please create an issue.

 ## Key Features